usaid-cs/yesterday-i-learned/linguistics.md

+1. Middle English is between 1150 to 1500, after the Normans invaded.
+1. [High German is spoken in the South and Low German is spoken in the North](https://en.wikipedia.org/wiki/High_German_languages#/media/File:Continental_West_Germanic_languages.png), because the low and high came from elevation, rather than latitude.
 1. *Le Petit Prince* had this phrase in it, *Qu'est ce que c'est que cette chose-là?*, "what is that thing".
 It sounds like [ke-se-ke-se-ke-se shows la](https://translate.google.com/#fr/en/Qu'est%20ce%20que%20c'est%20que%20cette%20chose-l%C3%A0%3F).
 1. "Quarantine" came from the forty days ships had to wait at the port during the black death.
 1. [German octopodes are always formally masculine](https://de.wikipedia.org/wiki/Kraken), *der Krake*.
 Informally, *die Krake* works as well.